bhartiroshan/om/README.md

 # Features

-- Install any version of Ops Manager 4.x.x
+- Install any version of Ops Manager 4.2.x -> Latest4.4.x)
+- Script takes care of future versions too.
-- Upgrade to any 4.x.x version
+- Upgrade to any version
 - Install on any supported Linux Platforms
 - Creates a 3 nodes Application Database
 - No dependencies other than MongoDB entrprise packages listed in requirements.txt